DataDog/documentation/content/en/dashboards/guide/context-links.md

 ## Overview

 Your dashboards are fundamental in troubleshooting the root cause of an issue or determining an assertion to a critical question.
-Dashboard widgets can appear in your [notebooks][1], attached to a [monitor notification][2], or serve as a [screenboard][3].
+Dashboards can appear in your [notebooks][1], attached to a [monitor notification][2], or serve as a [screenboard][3].
+You can start an investigation with a screenboard, document your insights in a notebook, and stay alerted by linking a monitor notification to your dashboard.

-Use Datadog dashboards to perform an initial assessment of your context-relevant data sources.
-In third-party applications, you may also need to access external data or perform follow-up actions.
-Context links also allow you to access and trigger third-party applications through webhooks as well as override default links.
+Use Datadog dashboards to perform an initial assessment of your context-relevant data sources and explore insights in Datadog or in a third-party application.

+You may need to access external data or perform follow-up actions in your third-party applications.
+Context links allow you to access and trigger third-party applications through webhooks.

 {{< img src="dashboards/guide/context_links/overview.mp4" alt="Context Link Demo" video="true" style="width:80%;">}}

 Dashboard widgets contain default links to relevant Datadog pages with information about the scope including the timerange, underlying queries, and the series on a graph.
-[Generic widgets][4] contain customizable links, allowing you to point to third-party applications and override the default links to customize your landing page.
+[Generic widgets][4] contain context links, allowing you to point to third-party applications and override the default links to customize your landing page.

 This guide introduces context links and provides examples of how to create external links and override default links.

-## Add a context link
+## Context links

-By default, context links appear in the dropdown menu when you click on or in a widget in your dashboards and quick graphs.
-You can edit Out-of-the-box context links in the **Edit** tab under **Edit** > **Graph your data**.
+Context links appear in the dropdown menu when you click on or in a widget in your dashboards.

+Click the **Edit** button on the right corner of the widget to access the out-of-the-box context links under **Edit** > **Graph your data**.

 To create a context link, click **+ Add a Context Link**.
+Optionally, click the **Settings** button on the right corner of your dashboard widget and click **Create custom links**.

 1. Add a description in the **Label** field.
 2. Enter the URL to your external application in the **URL** field.
 3. Add key-value pairs by clicking **+ Add URL Parameter**.
 4. Click **Save**.

+### Template variables

+Template variables that are available for context links include a widget filter, widget time range, dashboard template variables (if any), and the specific series of user actions (if any).

+Optionally, you can write the URL with the double brackets `{{ }}` syntax to avoid URL encoding.
+For example, both `https://www.google.com/?q="hello world"` and `https://www.google.com%2F%3Fq%3D%22hello+world%22` are acceptable.

+## Customize a context link

+When the expected URL output contains a complex pattern that involves a domain name and deep URL parameters, use template variables as values in your context link URL.

+1. Add a link description in the **Label** field such as `See Hello World`.
+2. Enter a valid destination link with an arbitrary value in the **URL** field such as `www.google.com/?q="hello world"`.
+3. Replace the arbitrary value with a relevant template variable such as `www.google.com/?q="{{source.value}}"`.
+4. Click **Save**.

+When you click in your dashboard widget, the **See Hello World** link appears as a data action in the dropdown menu.

+Out-of-the-box context links contain URLs to your underlying data and products in Datadog such as Infrastructure, APM, and Logs.
+Edit the list of context links on your dashboards to improve the navigation of your dashboards and investigation workflows.

+If you have a generic widget with RUM data, the **View RUM events** link is present by default.
+In summary and decoration widgets, the **View RUM events** link is hidden from your dashboard.

-You can hide context links by clicking the **Hide** button on the right corner.
-To show hidden context links, click the **Show** button on the right corner.
+You can hide context links by selecting **Hide in context menu** before clicking **Save** or clicking the **Hide** button on the right corner.
+To see hidden context links on your dashboard, click the **Show** button on the right corner.

 This example tracks the Metrics query for an AWS EC2 instance.